satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Analogy with code review:\*

-In the same manner that articles are submitted for review and publication, code in collaborative software projects are submitted for review and integration into a c
+In the same manner that articles are submitted for review and publication in journals, code in collaborative software projects are submitted for review and integration into a codebase.
+Whereas in the unusual cases of post-publication review for articles (), it is very common in code review that

+In any complex software project, there are specialists who focus on developing certain components of the software.

+However, unlike article review, code review is not limited to specialists.

 In any complex software project, there are specialists who focus on developing certain components of the software.
 However, code review is